Prata di Pordenone: Villa Brunetta

 Villa Brunetta is characterised by the height of the central part, statues in the garden and indoor eighteenth-century fireplaces and frescoes.

 Brunetta capitello

 Nearby the Church of Saints Simon and Judas, it is still possible to see a valuable pictorial work: a fresco depicting the Madonna on the throne holding the Child with her right arm, standing on her knees, holding an apple with left hand.

 The fresco, in a precarious state of conservation, is the work of Gianfrancesco da Tolmezzo and is dated to 1499.

 The capitello, similar to a wayside shrine, is what remains of the small apse of a larger oratory, which, according to some oral sources, had a gabled facade surmounted by a single-hole bell tower.
 The oratory was demolished around 1940 to allow for the widening of the road at the intersection.
 For popular devotion the fresco was saved.
 The original building belonged to the Brunetta family.

 In 2017 the Brunetta capitello was returned to the community after a restoration.

+International relations

+Twin towns — sister cities

+Prata di Pordenone is twinned with: